Our Wool Mill

 In the heart of Siskiyou County, CA, our 100+ year old wool mill stands.
 And works.
 The Woolgatherer Carding Mill is our trusted source and partner in making our products the very best they can be.

-They’ve created a sustainable wool program that gives small USA sheep farmers a means to sell their fibers.
-Combined with specialized carding machinery, they create the best quality wool to be found.
+Combined with specialized carding machinery, they create the best quality wool to be found offering different wool blends to choose from.
+It is nice to know that this dedicated wool facility does NOT run any other fibers such as poly.
 Partnering with Woolgatherer Carding Mill is just one way we all get to sleep well each night.